BlitterStudio/amiberry/docs/README.md

 Amiberry is an optimized Amiga emulator, for ARM-based boards (like the Raspberry Pi, ASUS Tinkerboard, Odroid XU4, etc).
 The core emulation comes from WinUAE, but stripped down somewhat in order to achieve good performance in underpowered boards.
 It includes JIT CPU and FPU support, to get high-performance results on CPU-intensive emulated environments.
 On top of that, we have some unique features developed specifically for Amiberry, such as the WHDLoad booter and support for RetroArch controller mapping.

 Amiberry requires the [SDL2 framework](https://libsdl.org) for graphics display, input handling and audio output.
-On the 32-bit RPI platform specifically, we offer a special alternative version which uses Dispmanx directly for the emulation screen, for maximum performance.
+On the RPI platform specifically, we offer a special alternative version which uses Dispmanx directly for the emulation screen, for maximum performance.
+This version requires that you use the `fkms` driver, and runs in full-window mode always, while it also makes some features non-practical (such as launching Linux apps in the background with `host-run`).

 ## Requirements

-Amiberry has been tested on Debian/Raspbian Buster, and requires the following packages to run:
+Amiberry has been tested on Debian/Raspbian Buster and Bullseye (32-bit and 64-bit), Manjaro 64-bit, DietPi and other distros.
+Some even include it in their app ecosystem (e.g. DietPi and RetroPie).

+Amiberry requires the following packages to run on Debian/Raspbian derived distros:

       sudo apt install libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 flac mpg123 libmpeg2-4